umdtc/umdtc.github.io/README.md

 When you create a branch off the `master` branch, you’re making a copy of `master` as it was at that point in time.

 ## Create a new branch:
-1. In the upper righthand corner, find the drop-down menu at the top of the file list that says ##branch-master##.
+1. In the upper lefthand corner, find the drop-down menu at the top of the file list that says **branch-master**.
+2. Type a branch name, e.g. `new branch`, into the branch text box.
+3. Hit enter.

+This should create a new branch that you can make edits in.
+Any changes to the `new branch` branch will not effect the `master` branch until you commit these changes.

+## Make and Commit changes
+1. Click on the file you want to edit.
+2. Find the pencil icon in the upper righthand corner of the file view to edit.
+3. Make edits to the file.
+4. Write a commit message that describes your changes.
+5. Click the **Commit Changes** button.